inHandy/CustomMemoryAllocation/README.md

 In addition, it is also possible to change the value of the "MEMBLOCKSIZE " macro in order to customize the memory size of each MemBlock.

-## Future Objectives

-- Add Unit Tests.
-- Rewrite functions with new acquired experience in C++ (from latest internship).
-- Update Diagram1 for changes to variable names.